Single-Sample Prophet Inequalities via Greedy-Ordered Selection: Budget-Additive Combinatorial Auctions

-In the above algorithm, $\Eprime$ is the (weighted) set of all edges with a reward greater than the according item threshold, which are also considered before the according buyer is blocked in $\Gs$.
-Note that similarly to previous proofs, and due to the fact that conditions for adding an element to $\Eprime$ or $\Gs$ are exactly the same, $\mathbb{E}[w(\Eprime)]\geq \frac 12 \cdot \mathbb{E}[w(\Gs)]$: this is true because every edge considered for the \emph{first} time lands in both sets equally likely, and an edge considered for the \emph{second} time can only be added to $\Gs$, but then with at most the same value as its first occurrence.
+\end{proof} In the above algorithm, $\Eprime$ is the (weighted) set of all edges with a reward greater than the according item threshold, which are also considered before the according buyer is blocked in $\Gs$.
+Note that similarly to previous proofs, and due to the fact that conditions for adding an element to $\Eprime$ or $\Gs$ are exactly the same, it holds that $\mathbb{E}[w(\Eprime)]$ is at least half of $\mathbb{E}[w(\Gs)]$: this is true because every edge considered for the \emph{first} time lands in both sets equally likely, and an edge considered for the \emph{second} time can only be added to $\Gs$, but then with at most the same value as its first occurrence.
 As in the previous sections, the proof of our claim relies on constructing a special subset of the edges in $\Eprime$, called the \emph{safe edges}: